kosiorski/iss-tracker/README.md

 Web application for tracking the international space station (ISS).

 The application displays the Google Map.
 After pressing the START button we start to follow the International Space Station.
-The application shows:
+Application shows:
 * current longitude and latitude
 * current speed
 * distance travelled (from the beginning of the tracking)